uveissmjl/iguana/README.md

 This tool is designed for **legal and ethical use**.
 Users are required to ensure they have proper authorization before scanning or probing networks

 .
-Unauthorized use of this tool may be illegal and could lead to legal consequences. **Iguana** is intended strictly for educational purposes, ethical hacking, and network diagnostics.
+Unauthorized use of this tool may be illegal and could lead to legal consequences. **iguana** is intended strictly for educational purposes, ethical hacking, and network diagnostics.

 ---